mframpton/seqfam/docs/tutorial_and_api.rst

 sge
 ===

 The :file:`sge.py` module has general utility in analysing NGS data, and indeed any big data on computer clusters.
-Many NGS data analyses can be cast as "embarassingly parallel problems" and hence executed more efficiently on a computer cluster via a "MapReduce pattern": the overall task is decomposed into independent sub-tasks ("map" tasks) which run in parallel, and on their completion, a "reduce" action merges/filters/summarises the results.
+Many NGS data analyses can be cast as "embarassingly parallel problems" and hence executed more efficiently on a computer cluster via a *MapReduce pattern*: the overall task is decomposed into independent sub-tasks (*map tasks*) which run in parallel, and on their completion, a *reduce action* merges/filters/summarises the results.
 For example, gene burden testing across the whole exome can be decomposed into independent sub-tasks by splitting the exome into sub-units e.g. chromosomes.
-Sun Grid Engine (SGE) is a widely used batch-queueing system, and analyses can be performed in a MapReduce pattern on SGE via array jobs.
+Sun Grid Engine (SGE) is a widely used batch-queueing system, and analyses can be performed in a *MapReduce pattern* on SGE via *array jobs*.
-Given a list of map tasks and the reduce task(s), the :file:`sge.py` module can create the scripts for submitting and running an array job.
+Given a list of *map tasks* and the *reduce task(s)*, the :file:`sge.py` module can create the scripts for submitting and running an *array job*.

 The script :file:`5_example_sge.py` provides an example.
-It first makes lists of map tasks (map_task_l) and map tasks to execute (map_task_exec_l) via the custom get_map_task_l method (see the script), and then a reduce task string (reduce_tasks).
+It first makes lists of *map tasks* (*map_task_l*) and *map tasks* to execute (*map_task_exec_l*) via the custom *get_map_task_l* function (see the script), and then a *reduce task* string (*reduce_tasks*).
-While map_task_l contains all map tasks, map_task_exec_l contains the subset which have not yet completed successfully and hence need to run.
+While *map_task_l* contains all *map tasks*, *map_task_exec_l* contains the subset which have not yet completed successfully and hence need to run.

 .. code-block:: python